Leetzner/My-Diary/README.md

 ### Existing Features

 - __Navigationbar__

+    Simple navigationbar that only serves one purpose, take you back where you belong ( at the frontpage reading all my posts).

+    The button  "My-Diary" has a hover over effect that Bulma supply.

 - __Image__

+    This is a image of me looking out over the ocean, thinking about everything else than stress and time.

 - __Posts__

+    The posts is filtered from newest to oldest, with the newest starting from the top of the page

 - __footer__

+    Footer is provided by Bulma, the link will take you to my github page

 ### Features Left to Implement

+I wanna make a filter tool so you can search for posts.

+I wanna make a login page for visitors so that they can personally reach me if they want.

 ## Testing

+I´ve made some tests and testing to the site, not 100% happy with the outcome.

 ### Validator Testing
+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmy-diary-leetzner.herokuapp.com%2F)
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmy-diary-leetzner.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

 ### Unfixed Bugs

 ## Deployment